Debiasing Algorithm through Model Adaptation: Methodology and Experimental Setup

 \subsection{LLaMA Models}

-The \llama{} models are causal language models following Transformer decoder architecture \citep{vaswani_attention_2017}.
-The \llama{} family contains models with 7B, 13B, 30B, and 65B parameters.
+\llama{} models are causal language models following Transformer decoder architecture \citep{vaswani_attention_2017}. \llama{} family contains models with 7B, 13B, 30B, and 65B parameters.
 The original paper \citep{touvron_llama_2023} presented state-of-the-art results on multiple downstream tasks, which we also use for evaluation.
 In our implementation, we used the model checkpoint accessible through the Huggingface library \url{huggingface.co}.
 Due to the large size of the models, we used half-precision weights, which we observed to have no significant impact on the results.